-Before you take the steps to eliminate this weed correct identification is crucial.
+Before you take the steps to control nutgrass correct identification is crucial.
 When mowed yellow nutsedge has a very similar appearance to purple nutsedge.
+Nutsedge is called nutgrass in the USA.

 - Identification: Identifying purple and yellow nutsedge can be difficult but the following will help.
 Nutsedge looks like extra-long grass with three leaves per stalk.
 Mature yellow nutsedge has bright yellow-green leaves and dark yellow flowers.
 Purple nutsedge has dark green leaves and dark purple or red flowers.
 The easiest way to identify nutsedge is to look for its triangular stem which distinguishes them from grasses that have flat or round stems.